shawn-lindberg/sandman/README.md

 ## Contributing

-Sandman was been in development privately for many years before going public.
-As things are getting off the ground, please open an issue to see how you can get involved.
-Advice on running an open source project is also welcome.
+Sandman was in development privately for many years before going public.
+If you would like to get involved, please join the [Sandman Discord](https://discord.gg/XBYtSAXK2B).

 ## License